Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 #### Oscillator

-Each layer consists of two oscillators, the outputs of which are mixed with a noise generator to produce the layer's output.
+Each layer consists of three oscillators, the outputs of which are mixed with a noise generator to produce the layer's output.
 Controls related to oscillators are grouped and arranged vertically.

-- **"Oscillator1" and "Oscillator 2":** Checkboxes to toggle the oscillators on/off.
+- **"OSC1", "OSC2", and "OSC3":** Checkboxes to toggle the oscillators on/off.
-- **"Osc1->Osc2":** Checkbox that allows Oscillator1 to FM modulate Oscillator2.
+- **"OSC1->OSC2":** Checkbox that allows Oscillator 1 to FM modulate Oscillator 2.
-- **Waveform Types:** "Sine," "Square," "Triangle," "Sawtooth" - options for periodic wave functions of the oscillator.
+- **Waveform Types:** "Sine," "Square," "Triangle," "Sawtooth," "Noise," "Sample" – options for wave functions of the oscillator.
+- **Noise:** The oscillator will generate noise ("w" – white, "b" – brownian).
+Also, there is a "seed" spinbox to set the noise seed.
 - **"Sample":** Represents a sampler with a maximum length of 4 seconds.
 - **"...":** Button to browse and load a sample (WAV, FLAC, or OGG).
 - **"Phase":** Adjusts the initial phase of the oscillator.
-For samples, this moves the start of the sample up to 1/2 of the instrument sound length.
+For samples, this moves the start of the sample up to 1/2 of the instrument's sound length.
 - **Amplitude Knob:** Sets the maximum current amplitude of the oscillator.
 - **Frequency Knob:** Sets the maximum current frequency of the oscillator.
 - **Pitch Knob:** Sets the pitch shift range when the waveform is set as a sample.
+- **Density Knob:** When the noise wave function is selected, this knob controls the density of the noise.
-- **Pitch Buttons:** Show the envelopes for the pitch shift.
+- **Pitch Button:** Shows the envelopes for the pitch shift.
+- **Density Button:** Shows the envelope of the noise density.
 - **"Filter" Button:** Enables/Disables the filter for the oscillator.
 - **Envelopes Buttons:** "Amplitude," "Frequency," "Pitch," and "Cutoff" to access envelopes for amplitude, frequency, pitch shift, and filter cutoff, respectively.

-#### Noise Generator

-The noise generator creates white and brownian noise.

-- **"Amplitude":** Sets the maximum noise amplitude and the amplitude envelope.
-- **"White" and "Brownian":** Select the noise type.
-- **"Seed":** Slider to set different seeds for the noise generator.
-- **Filter:** Similar controls to oscillators.

-Loading/saving presets preserves the noise pattern and seed.
+**Note:** Loading/saving presets preserves the noise pattern, seed, and density patern.

-#### General Controls
+#### Global Controls

-General controls are applied after the layers mixer.
+Global controls are applied after the layers mixer.
 Arranged vertically and applied from top to bottom.
-The compressor is applied last.

 - **Amplitude Knob:** Controls the maximum amplitude after the layers mixer.
 - **"Amplitude" Button:** Shows the general amplitude envelope.
 - **"Length":** Sets the maximum sound length of the instrument.
 - **Filter Controls:** Similar to oscillator controls.
 - **Distortion:** Drive and volume envelopes can be accessed with "Drive" and "Volume" buttons.
-- **Compressor**

 #### Limiter

 The limiter control is applied to the audio output of the instrument, controlling only the currently selected instrument.

 *Issues:* When playing the instrument and simultaneously changing the limiter quickly, sound artifacts may occur due to abrupt changes in sound.
 To adjust the total output amplitude, it's better to use the "General" controls for amplitude.